Isura-Punsara/Tuition-Management-Information-Android-App/README.md

-# 📱 MADCW --- Tuition Management Android Application
+# 📱Tuition Management Android Application

 **Module of the Tuition-Management-Information-Android-App Repository**